tinymanorg/tealish/docs/index.rst

 * `Presentation <https://youtu.be/R9oKjwSYuXM>`_
 * `Community <https://discord.com/channels/491256308461207573/1067861991982649404>`_

-Tealish language is built and maintained by the Tinyman core team for the entire Algorand ecosystem.
+The Tealish language is built and maintained by the `Tinyman <https://tinyman.org>`_ core team for the entire Algorand ecosystem.

 .. toctree::
    :maxdepth: 2